phpeterson-usf/autograder/README.md

     ```
 1. You can clone all of your students repos to your machine. `grade` will create `./github.com/` in the current working directory, with subdirectories for your organization and student repos
     ```
-    $ grade clone
+    $ grade clone -p project02
     github.com/cs315-21s/project02-phpeterson-usf
     github.com/cs315-21s/project02-gdbenson
     ```
-1. After developing test cases for your projects (see below), you can test all of your students' repos in batch
+1. `grade clone` can accept a date for your project deadline, assuming the deadline was midnight, local time, the day before:
     ```
-    $ grade class
+    $ grade clone -p project02 --date '2021-10-14'
-    project02-phpeterson-usf 01 02 10/10
-    project02-gdbenson       01 02 10/10
     ```
+    That will use `git rev-list` to find the commit hash of the last commit before `00:00:00` on that date, on the branch `main` or `master`.
+Then it will use `git checkout` to checkout the repo as of that hash.
+Keep in mind this leaves the repo in a "detached HEAD" state, so you won't be able to `git pull` new work until you `git checkout main` (or `master`) again.
+1. After developing test cases for your projects (see below), you can test all of your students' repos in batch.
+Passing test cases are shown in green with a '+' and failing test cases are shown in red with a '-'
+    ```
+    $ grade class -p project02
+    project02-phpeterson-usf 01- 02+  5/10
+    project02-gdbenson       01+ 02+  10/10
+    ```
 1. Each test case can pass or fail.
 The score is shown as the total earned/total available, based on the `rubric` field in each test case

 ## Test Cases
 1. Instructors must create their own repo for the test cases for the class projects.
 Students will clone and pull this repo.
 We create this repo in the Github Classroom Organization, but that's up to you.
-1. Test cases for each project are expressed in TOML, as you can see in the `example_tests/` directory here
+1. Test cases for each project are expressed in TOML
 1. Test case inputs are a list of strings for each command-line flag and value.
-The keyword `$project` will be substituted for
-the name of your project.
+The keyword `$project` will be substituted for the name of your project.
     ```
     $ cat project02.toml
     [[tests]]